 This job has now closed

-- 50% contribution to premiums for School’s private health scheme
+- 50% contribution to premiums for the School’s private health scheme

-- Free membership of dual-use Sports Centre (£25 annual admin fee)
+- Free membership of dual-use Sports Centre (£25 annual joining fee)

 - Free staff lunches in term-time